 New directions in the search for suitable materials focus on ferrimagnets and antiferromagnets, where the complex spin-structure and intrinsic frustration may generate novel chiral and topological textures.
 For chiral and centrosymmetric ferromagnets, textures are induced and controlled through strain engineering, curvilinear arbitrary shapes of magnetic specimens or through magneto-ionic manipulation on patterned surfaces.
 Magneto-ionic manipulation of magnetic metal oxide/metal films at critical points is explored to obtain voltage-reprogrammable magnetic domain patterns.
 Micromagnetic continuum theory and DFT calculations are used to model these various materials, and to unravel the counteracting influence of dipolar stray-field effects and chiral antisymmetric Dzyaloshinskii-Moriya exchange on magnetic textures.
 New developments in magnetic imaging address electron holographic and tomographic methods for curved nanoobjects, deconvolution techniques to increase the resolution of Kerr microscopy and magneto-optical methods based on linear dichroism (Voigt effect) to investigate materials for antiferromagnetic spintronics.
 Advanced in-situ Kerr microscopy of electrolyte gated metal oxide/metal films is conducted to resolve the impact of magneto-ionic manipulation on magnetic domains.

-The research of this subdivision is driven by the continuously increasing demand for novel high-performance materials for engineering and medical applications.
-Due to the formation of compositionally, structurally or morphologically metastable phases and microstructures by processing under non-equilibrium conditions, advanced materials with tailored mechanical, physical and (bio)chemical properties with prospect of emergent applications can be developed.
+The research in this subdivision is driven by the continuously increasing demand for novel high-performance materials for engineering and medical applications.
+Such advanced materials with tailored mechanical, physical and (bio)chemical properties can be obtained via formation of com-positionally, structurally or morphologically metastable phases and microstructures by processing under non-equilibrium conditions.